 Jorge de la Torre (artistically known as Torre) is one of the most promising artists to debut on the sculptural art scene since the turn of the 21st Century.
-In typical modern millennial fashion, Torre possesses just four years of hands-on sculpture experience enhanced by a lifetime dedicated to the pursuance of creative art.
+Torre possesses just seven years of hands-on sculpture experience enhanced by a lifetime dedicated to the pursuance of creative art.
 His determination, witty intelligence and artisanal dexterity have enabled him to produce a body of work that is both technically impressive and spiritually moving.

 Born in Sonora, Mexico, Torre moved to the United States, spending his formative years in southern Arizona before receiving U.S. citizenship at the age of 21.
 Although talented with a variety of artistic gifts at an early age including woodworking, painting and music, Jorge originally chose to pursue a professional career in engineering over art due to the obvious financial security it offered him.